 Mount Mulanje rises from the plains of southern Malawi with steep cliffs protecting a vast wilderness of granite peaks, dense forest, grassy meadows and trickling streams.
-Hire a guide (essential) and porters from Mulanje village, and buy any provisions that you may need.
-The first day's hike is testing as you climb steep mountain paths.
+Hiking is the most popular activity here and few people visit for any other purpose.
+Trekkers should hire a guide (essential) and porters from Mulanje village, and buy any provisions they may need before setting off into this picturesque but challenging wilderness.
+The first day's hike is gruelling as you climb steep mountain paths.
 Once you reach the top, you enter an enchanting landscape; there are wood huts where you can sleep and enough trails for days of walking.
 Climbers can scale some of the peaks and the prominent granite crags also provide a challenge.
 The best time to hike is in the early dry season (May to July) when temperatures are moderate (it can get reasonably cold at night on the plateau).
 Be prepared for rain whenever you visit.